bombchus/z64-music-wiki/docs/basic/categories.md

             ootr: ["Fields", "Dungeon"]

         # Place your custom samples here e.g. - "my_sound.zsound": "0x12345678"
-        # If you have no custom samples then leave the key and value empty as it currently is
+        # If you have no custom samples then leave the key and value empty
         samples:
             - "": ""

     # Optional plain text metadata to also be contained within the metadata.yml file
-    # This could be used for accreditation or something else, doesn't need to use the same format
+    # This could be used for accreditation or something else, doesn't need to use
-    # To make multiline keys you need to use the character ">" after the key e.g. "accreditation: >"
+    # the same format To make multiline keys you need to use the character ">" after
+    # the key e.g. "accreditation: >"
     accreditation: >
         Origin Game:        <placeholder>
         Song Name:          <placeholder>